matomo-org/piwik-python-api/doc/hacking_reference.rst

 Test classes reference
 ======================

-The unit tests verify that data sent through the API was received by Piwik.
+The unit tests verify that data sent through the API was received by Piwik, either by parsing the debug output or by querying the analytics API.
-Classes marked with ``Noverify`` do *not* verify this (yet).
-Verification has to be done manually through the Piwik interface.
-It should be possible to improve this though, by querying the Piwik analytics API, which hasn't been implemented in Python yet.

 Analytics API tests
 -------------------